nianjie/underbar/README.md

 By pressing the binding key again, the wrap is toggle-off.

 ### Bonus
-By binding another function named `underbar_show`, it will be easy to inspect the variable.
-For example:
+`underbar_paste`(default bind to <kbd>alt</kbd>+<kbd>i</kbd>)

+This function allows user to select one of items the `$underbar` variable contains to insert into current command line to complete.
+If fzf is available, items can be filtered out.

+`underbar_show`

+It inspects the variable.

+As it will repaint the command line after showing information, by binding to a key , it will tell you what is saved in the `$underbar` with no distraction.
 ```fish
 # bind alt+i
 $ bind \ei underbar_show
 # then press alt+i, `set --show underbar` is executed
 ```
-Or binding another function named `underbar_paste`, it will be easy to select one of items the `underbar` variable contains to insert into current command line to complete current command.

 # License